avysel/ethereum-toolbox/README.md

 # ethereum-toolbox
 Toobox for Ethereum smartcontracts

+## Simple token

+### MinimumViableToken.sol
+Minimum mandatory code for a simple token.

+## More completed token

-## ERC20Interface.sol
+### ERC20Interface.sol
-Interface for ERC-20 Ethereum token
+Interface for ERC-20 Ethereum token.

-## StandardToken.sol
+### StandardToken.sol
-Standard implementation model of ERC-20 Interface
+Standard implementation model of ERC-20 Interface.

-## ExampleToken.sol
+### ExampleToken.sol
-Custom implementation of a StandardToken
+Custom implementation of a StandardToken.

+## Other

-## Owned.sol
+### Owned.sol
-Tool for smart contract ownership management
+Tool for smart contract ownership management.

 ## See also
 https://github.com/ConsenSys/Token-Factory